rust-lang/rust/text/0000-kinds-of-allocators.md

   a simple value or array type is being allocated.

 * The `alloc_array_unchecked` and `dealloc_array_unchecked` likewise
-  capture a similar pattern, but are "less safe" in that they put more of an onus on the caller to validate the input parameters before calling the methods.
+  capture a common pattern, but are "less safe" in that they put more of an onus on the caller to validate the input parameters before calling the methods.